-2.1 This Service Level Agreement (SLA) acts as a contract between NHS GGC and the Contractor and commits the Contractor to provide the services as defined.
-The SLA must be read in conjunction with the Appendices provided.
-Services will be provided within the legal and ethical framework of pharmacy as a whole.
+Co be is Service Level Agreement (SLA) acts as a contract between NHS GGC and the intractor and commits the Contractor to provide the services as defined.
+The SLA must read in conjunction with the Appendices provided.
+Services will be provided within the gal and ethical framework of pharmacy as a whole. ---------- --

-The introduction of this SLA for the CPNSS provides a contractual and governance framework for NHS GGC and their community pharmacy partners to supply oral nutritional supplement (ONS) products with enhanced pharmaceutical care provision where needed.
+2.2 The introduction of this SLA for the CPNSS provides a contractual and governance framework for NHS GGC and their community pharmacy partners to supply oral nutritional supplement (ONS) products with enhanced pharmaceutical care provision where needed.